D7606, 7606, 25256

 On June 15th a roundtrip Burton on Trent - Skegness day excursion was worked by 25256 & 25251.

-On September 8th 25251 & 25256 failed somewhere on the Midland with the Forders Siding - Garston brick train, 45048 worked the train through to Crewe.
+On September 8th 25251 & 25256 failed at Nuneaton with the Forders Siding - Garston brick train, 45048 worked the train through to Crewe, from here 47381 took over, whilst 25288 returned south early the next morning with the brick empties to Forders.

 The maintenance dispute brought many strangers into South Wales including a number of Class 25s.
 So noted towards the end of March were 25294 on the 14.46 Great Bridge Llandeilo flats (21st), 25177 on oil tanks to Llandarcy oil terminal (April 2nd) as well as a number of light engine movements west of Cardiff, 25256 & 25312 (10th) and 25184 & 25194 (12th).